 Appeals can be submitted in respect of negative recommendations regarding progression, decisions not to confirm or transfer a student to the PhD register, and the outcome of an examination.
-Transfer/confirmation recommendations are approved at GRSB, examination recommendations are approved at the relevant FABRD meeting and the opportunity to appeal follows notification of the decisions of these Boards.
-In respect of negative progression recommendation, the date of decision is taken as the date when the completed review form is submitted to Registry.
+Transfer/confirmation recommendations are approved at GRSB and the opportunity to appeal follows notification of the decision of the GRSB Board.
+Examination recommendations are approved at the relevant FABRD meeting and the opportunity to appeal follows notification of the decision of the relevant FABRD Boards or the notification of the negative recommendation to the candidate.
+In respect of a negative progression recommendation, the date of decision is taken as the date when the completed review form is submitted to Registry.